FatihSahin/test-flask-sample/README.md

         * Set record mode off
         * Examine your scenario and steps and all invocation tree using TestFlask Manager

     * Here are some screenshots.
-(I promise I will remove them right after I prepare a YouTube video)
+(I am considering to record a YouTube video to demonstrate the whole process)

         * Using TestFlask Assistant inside your ASP.NET MVC App